ready. You are currently on: Selection process FUTURE PROEF AWARD (English)

 How is the selection of the final theses and projects organized?

-Each institution independently selects the most promising final projects that can compete for the Future Proef Award at the Flemish level.
-An expert jury evaluates these submissions and selects the ultimate winners, who are rewarded with a cash prize of 3,000 euros for their master’s, bachelor’s, or associate degree’s thesis or project.
-Students or student groups who finish in 2nd or 3rd place receive a cash prize of 500 euros.
+Each institution selects its most promising final projects to compete for the Future Proef Award at the Flemish level.
+A jury of experts then evaluates these entries and chooses the finalists and the winners.
+The top prize — €3,000 — is awarded to the best master’s, bachelor’s, or associate degree thesis or project.
+Students or groups finishing in 2nd or 3rd place receive a cash prize of €500.

 Pre-selection per institution